-PREREQUISITE: ENG 101 or OAD 131.
+PREREQUISITE: ENG 101 or OAD 131 and a grade of "C" or higher in ENR 094 or equivalent.
 This course covers written, oral and nonverbal communications.
 Topics include the application of communication principles to the production of clear, correct, and logically organized faxes, e-mail, memos, letters, resumes, reports, and other business communications.